Ododo/scc-lan-restore/README.md

 The game used to request some configuration from gconnect.ubi.com on port 3074, but this service is no longer active (altough it is still active but now on port 80 :D...
 But serving from localhost is more futureproof as we don't rely on external services.).
 This is what actually blocked the LAN menu.

 4. The workaround currently relies on a Python script.
 You can either run it from Python following theses steps below, or run directly as administator the [executable](https://github.com/Ododo/scc-lan-restore/releases/) created with pyintaller.
-   * Install Python3 (with windows store for example) along with pip https://pip.pypa.io/en/stable/installation/,
+   * Install Python3 preferably from [https://www.python.org/](https://www.python.org/downloads/windows/), check "Add Python to PATH", select "Customize installation" and check "[pip](https://pip.pypa.io/en/stable/installation/)".
-   * Install pip package pydivert `python3 -m pip install pydivert`
+   * Install pip package pydivert `pip install pydivert` or `python -m pip install pydivert`
    * Download scc_lan_helper.py from this repository.
    * Then open Windows terminal or powershell *as administrator*, and run the service with `> python scc_lan_helper.py` and that's it..